 If you own or work at a marketing agency, you know that reporting your results to clients on a regular basis is essential to building trust, demonstrating value, and retaining clients over the long run.

 When you’re just starting out building the agency, you’re probably doing most of your reporting manually, usually by piecing together a variety of free tools.
-As you grow your agency, however, the time spent manually generating reports each month can start to add up quickly.
+As you grow your agency, however, the time spent manually generating reports each month starts to add up quickly.

-The reality is, that while reporting is an essential part of managing and scaling an agency, it is not an activity that you should be spending too much time on.
-In particular, the process of creating reports manually is not improving the results of your clients and it’s not helping you land new clients.
+The reality is that while reporting is an essential part of managing and scaling an agency, it’s not an activity that you should be spending too much time on.
+After all, manual report creation isn’t improving client results, and it’s not helping you land new clients.

-As a result, as agencies grow past the early stages of their business, reporting should be automated as much as possible using reporting tool software so that you can focus on scaling the agency.
+Consequently, as agencies grow past the early stages of their business, reporting should be automated as much as possible using reporting tools so that you can focus on scaling the agency.

-In this guide, we’re going to discuss exactly what automated reporting for clients means, why it’s crucial for agencies, the different types of reporting tools, and - finally - we’ll review a step-by-step process of how to automate your reports.
+In this chapter, we’re going to discuss exactly what automated reporting for clients means, why it’s crucial for agencies, the different types of reporting tools, and–finally–we’ll review a step-by-step process of how to automate your reports.

 What Is Automated Reporting?